-The walking trails are waymarked and start from the car park.
+The walking trails are waymarked from start to finish.

-This trail winds its way alongside the river through a narrow wooded gorge.
+The Sychryd Trail winds its way alongside the river through a narrow wooded gorge.

 The huge rock known as Bwa Maen, an impressive geological fold, is on the other side of the river.